 This route will take you on a 32 km scenic drive along the Bann river valley.
 Leaving the Causeway Coastal Route at the Station Road Roundabout on the Londonderry side of the river.
 Take a right (From Derry) or left (from Belfast) and follow the waymarked drive.
 After crossing the Agivey bridge the route turns left onto the Glenstall Road.
 I would recommend driving straight on to visit the old market town of Ballymoney, why it was left off the route baffles me as it has, history, heritage, culture and retail facilities, the detour will add 8km to your journey and you miss nothing and see a lot more.

 A few hundred metres down the road is Somerset Riverside Park, look out for the ‘Canoe Trail’ sign on the left.
 The facilities here include a boat slip, mooring jetty, picnic areas, interpretation panels, large sculpture and great river views across to the ancient site of Mountsandal.
 On the opposite side of the road is Somerset Park which has an excellent network of walks on waymarked paths through woodland.
 One hundred metres down the road from Somerset Riverside Park you will find The Cutts or ‘Salmon Leap’, easy to miss, so look out for the small Canoe Trail sign on the left.
 The Cutts are fabulous to visit especially if there is a boat going up or down the river.
 It consists of lock gates, a large weir, sluice flood gates and superb views of the river Bann.
-It is also a great place to watch wildlife, I have never been here once without seeing herons and on the far side of the river, kingfishers.
-Take extra care if you are visiting with children as it is a dangerous location with fast flowing river water and deep water in the lock gates.
+It is also a great place to watch wildlife, I have never been here once without seeing herons and on the far side of the river, kingfishers can also be spotted here.
+Take extra care if you are visiting with children as it is a dangerous location with fast flowing deep water and lock gates.

 The next point of interest is Castleroe Wood (2km) on the left hand side with car parking, leafy woodland walks along the riverside but not the best of facilities.
 From here its a short drive (1.5km) to the site of the ancient church of Camus overlooking the river Bann and Loughan Island.
 This is very easy to miss as it has no signpost, so as soon as the river comes in view and the woodland stops on your left, it is immediately on the right.
 Park in a location where you are not obstructing the private farm entrance.
 From here you drive a couple of kilometres to Camus Park on the left hand side, this has ample parking and picnic facilities plus a mooring jetty and good river views with interpretation panels.